vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

 The above steps may take a few minutes to complete.
 When finished, the final status of the package installation should read `Reconcile succeeded`.
 If it gets interrupted for any reason it might fail to reconcile or give an error.
-You can always check the status of the process at any time with the following commands:
+If that happens, just check the status using the commands below and retry if necessary.

 {{< tabpane >}}
 {{< tab header="Windows" >}}